perdomopatrick/Mirror/README.md

 Canvas mirroring divides your digital canvas into two sides.
 When you draw, it acts exactly like a mirror placed in the middle of your screen.
 Anything you draw on the left side instantly and automatically duplicates onto the opposite side in reverse, giving you perfect symmetry.

-You can cross the side.
+You can cross sides.
+Green is the real mouse.
+Cyan is the mirrored one.

 ## Demo
 <div align="center">